Those $29 iPhone Battery Replacements Are Taking Months — And People Are Mad

 David Brooks, an iPhone 6 Plus customer from Dublin, Ohio, told BuzzFeed News he drove an hour through the snow on Jan.
 15, after Apple’s online support scheduled an appointment for him at a local Genius Bar.

 “When I showed up, a Genius Bar attendant said, ‘We don’t have any batteries,’ and I said, ‘That’s a problem because it took me a long time to get here.
-Why would Apple direct me to come here to get one if you did not have batteries?,’” Brooks said.
+Why would Apple direct me to come here to get one if you did not have batteries?’”
+Brooks said.
 He continued: “Apple is one of the biggest companies in the world.
 I refuse to believe that one hand does not know what the other hand is doing.”
 A follow-up chat with Apple’s online support revealed the battery would not be available for several months.

 Brooks runs his own dessert shop, Dave’s Artisanal Cheesecakes, and has owned an iPhone 6 Plus for three years, but recently noticed significantly diminished performance: “This phone has been very good to me, and I can’t imagine using anything else.
 But I’m less than pleased with my treatment by Apple tech support.
 I was very upset — if I tried to conduct my business like that, I would be out of business.”